Tom Kettle: World War I

 The conditions in the trenches of the Western Front broke his health again, and he returned to Dublin shortly after the failure of the abortive Easter Revolution on sick leave, seeing the wreckage of the city's centre caused by the fighting that had occurred there.
 He was also beginning to rely too heavily on alcohol in this period as a psychological palliative to the stress of military active service.
 Whilst in Dublin he rejected offers of a permanent staff position, and returned to rejoin the Battalion in the line.
-On leaving Ireland on 14 July 1916 he predicted that the Easter Revolutionaries of 1916 would be lionized as patriots in the near future of Ireland's history, whilst those who had fought with the British Arms in World War I would be condemned.
+On leaving Ireland on 14 July 1916 he predicted that the Easter Revolutionaries of 1916 would be lionized as patriots in the near future of Ireland's history, whilst those who had fought with the British Arms in World War I would be condemned: "...these men will go down to history as heroes and martyrs and I will go down, if I go down at all as a bloody British officer."
 Kettle was angered by actions of the Revolutionary faction that had staged the failed revolt, feeling that they were marring Constitutional Nationalism's long worked for strategy of the rebirth of a sovereign Irish state finding its place amidst the nations in a peaceful fashion, with good spirit amidst its neighbours in Britain.

 It was as an Irish soldier in a war in the defence of European civilisation that he entered the war.
 He was deeply steeped in Europe's cultures.
 Kettle's ambition for Ireland in the 20th century was a land and culture with the European continent as its polestar.
 He wrote: "My only programme for Ireland consists in equal parts of Home Rule and the Ten Commandments.
 My only counsel to Ireland is, that to become deeply Irish, she must become European"; and later, "Used with the wisdom that is sown in tears and blood, this tragedy of Europe may be and must be the prologue to the two reconciliations of which all statesmen have dreamed, the reconciliation of Protestant Ulster with Ireland, and the reconciliation of Ireland with Great Britain."

 In a letter, sent to his friend Joseph Devlin from France shortly before his death, Kettle wrote: "I hope to come back.
 If not, I believe that to sleep here in the France that I have loved is no harsh fate, and that so passing out into silence, I shall help towards the Irish settlement.
 Give my love to my colleagues – the Irish people have no need of it."